Gusakovskiy/django-liquidb/README.rst

 Requirements
 ============

+Django Liquidb requires:
+    * Django 2.2 or later;
-Django Liquidb requires Django 3.1 or later and Python 3.6 or later.
+    * Python 3.6 or later.

 Getting It